• Skip to main content

 But for a more definitive answer in regard to your extraction, you’ll simply have to ask your dentist what they expect.

-Teeth located in different areas of the mouth require different types of dental injections to numb them up.
-One of the more challenging is the inferior alveolar nerve block injection (IANB).
+Teeth located in different areas of the mouth require different kinds of dental injections to numb them.
+One of the more challenging to administer is the inferior alveolar nerve block injection (IANB).
 (This is the standard shot used to numb up lower back teeth.
-It’s the one given in the very rear of your mouth that winds up making one side of your lip up front feel tingly.)
+It’s the one given in the very rear of your mouth that ends up making your lip up front feel tingly.)

 This study measured the elapsed time between administering an extraction patient’s anesthetic until they displayed signs of numbness.